Series Q, Episode 15 - Quantity And Quality

 - Tangent: In school today, we write the number "9" in Roman numbers as IX, but that rule also comes from the Middle Ages.
-The Romans has a mixture of contractions, sometimes writing XI but also writing VIIII.
+The Romans has a mixture of contractions, sometimes writing IX but also writing VIIII.
 These variations still appear on clock faces.
-Sandi argues that clocks should have IIII for 4 and IX for 9, because for the first four are all "I"s, then the next four have all the "V"s and the last four have all the "X"s, because it looks better.
+Sandi argues that clocks should have IIII for 4 and IX for 9, because for the first four are all "I"s, then the next four have all the "V"s and the last four have all the "X"s, and thus looks better.
 Big Ben however has an IV for four.

 - Tangent: The most recent version of the 12-sided pound coin has a number of features to deter forgers, including a hologram at the bottom of the Queen's head, which shows either a "1" or a "£" depending on how the light shines on it.

 - Skid marks are made from bitumen heating up.
-As the breaks stop the wheels from turning, the friction between the tyres and the surfaces results in hightemperatures that cause the tar to belt, along with the bitumen.
-The bitumen oils in the asphalt rise to the surface, and once the surface cool down the skid marks will fade away.
+As the breaks stop the wheels from turning, the friction between the tyres and the surfaces results in high temperatures that cause the tar to belt, along with the bitumen.
+The bitumen oils in the asphalt rise to the surface, and once the surface cools down the skid marks will fade away.
 The technical term for a skid mark is, "a bituminous material smear".
 (Forfeit: Poo; Tyres; Rubber)

-- Tangent: Joe complains that the road sign for slippery road makes no sense, because the skid marks made by the car make no sense.
+- Tangent: Joe complains that the road sign for a slippery road makes no sense, because the skid marks made by the car impossible.

 - The Haydn Quartets were written by Mozart and dedicated to Haydn.
 Haydn was a kind of mentor to Mozart.
 Haydn didn't actually invent the quartet, but when he was about 18 he was asked by Baron Furnberg to come up with something that four amateurs could play at home, which is how string quartets began.
 (Forfeit: Haydn)